CosmicFinisher/CosmicLexicon.Foundation/src/globalization/README.Foundation.Globalization.md

 - Visual Studio 2025+ or VS Code

 ### Installation
-Add the package reference to your project:<PackageReference Include="OpenEchoSystem.Core.Globalization" Version="1.0.0" />
+Add the package reference to your project:<PackageReference Include="ConsmicLexicon.Foundation.Globalization" Version="1.0.0" />
-### Basic Usage using OpenEchoSystem.Core.Globalization;
+### Basic Usage using ConsmicLexicon.Foundation.Globalization;

 // Use globalization features
 var formatter = new CultureAwareFormatter();